MayankMittal1/fampay_yt/README.md

 DATABASE_URL is the connection string of the database, it is prepolulated and needs not to be changes as it is in sync with the docker image of the database.

-KEY is the google API key
+KEY is an array of google API keys

 PARAM is the parameter which youtube is to be scraped for